Introduction to Objects in Visual Basic

 Inheritance describes the ability to create new classes based on an existing class.
 The new class inherits all the properties and methods and events of the base class, and can be customized with additional properties and methods.
 For example, you can create a new class named "Truck" based on the "Car" class.
 The "Truck" class inherits the "Color" property from the "Car" class and can have additional properties such as "FourWheelDrive."

 Polymorphism means that you can have multiple classes that can be used interchangeably, even though each class implements the same properties or methods in different ways.
-Polymorphism is important to object-oriented programming because it lets you use items with the same names, regardless of what type of object is in use at the moment.
+Polymorphism is essential to object-oriented programming because it allows you to use items with the same names, no matter what type of object is in use at the moment.
 For example, given a base class of "Car," polymorphism enables the programmer to define different "StartEngine" methods for any number of derived classes.
 The "StartEngine" method of a derived class named "DieselCar" may be completely different from the method with the same name in the base class.
-Other procedures or methods can use the "StartEngine" method of the derived classes in the same way, no matter what type of "Car" object is being used at the time.
+Other procedures or methods can use the "StartEngine" method of the derived classes in exactly the same way, no matter what type of "Car" object is being used at the time.

 Overloading, overriding, and shadowing are similar concepts that can be easy to confuse.
-Although all three techniques enable you to create members with the same name, there are some important differences.
+Although all three techniques allow you to create members with the same name, there are some important differences.

 Overloaded members are used to provide different versions of a property or method that have the same name, but that accept different number of parameters, or parameters with different data types.